-\Bacteria were quantified as colony forming units (CFU)/mL, human cell were quantified as cells/mL, and viruses were quantified as plaque forming units (PFU)/mL, except following microorganisms.
-Chlamydia trachomatis was quantified as elementary body (EB)/mL.
+Bacteria were quantified as colony forming units (CFU)/mL, human cells were quantified as cells/mL, and viruses were quantified as plaque forming units (PFU)/mL, except the following microorganisms: Chlamydia trachomatis was quantified as elementary body (EB)/mL.
 Cytomegalovirus, Human Echovirus, and Human Enterovirus were quantified as IU/mL.